dennismphillips/LibraryCoreExample/README.md

 Currently the web service uses a SWAGGER front end for service invokation testing, dependency injection, and dapper to manage the database connections.

 If you would like to run this locally, you'll need to set up a MYSQL database named "library" and update the password in the appsettings.json file.
 The DDL is contained in the project which will set up all of the tables you need.

+This project now has moq unit tests implemented.
+Currently only mocking the logic layer.